-The above example cases indicate that the same or similar deficiencies as the deficiencies identified in the past CPAAOB inspections and QC reviews were found.
-These cases were occasioned by merely taking improvement measures as a formality, such as simply communicating the details of the matters to be improved or using improvement checklists without identifying the root cause of the deficiencies and resolving or improving the causes.
-Therefore, the PICOQC should note that it is necessary not only to communicate to the engagement teams the nature of the identified deficiencies but also to consider instructions in order to specifically reflect the issues into audit procedures.
-In addition, when using the improvement checklist or equivalent, it should be noted that the PICOQC and engagement partners need to inspect the improvement status in light of why the matter was identified as a deficiency as well as the scope of procedures that should be improved.
+The aboves are examples of audit firms, which deficiencies identical or similar to the deficiencies identified in past CPAAOB inspections and QC reviews, were identified.
+This resulted from the implementation of formal improvement measures, such as simply communicating the deficiencies for improvement and using improvement checklists, without identifying the root causes of the deficiencies and resolving or improving them.
+Therefore, the PICOQC should keep in mind that it is necessary not only to communicate details of identified deficiencies to engagement teams, but also to consider specific instructions for improvement of audit procedures.
+In the case of using improvement checklists, PICOQC and engagement partners should monitor a status of the improvement in light of the meaning of the deficiencies and the scope of procedures to be improved based on the meaning.
 (Refer to [Figure 3])